AdamNas123/Poker-Hand-Sorter/README.md

 Player 1: 263
 Player 2: 237
 ```
+The program was created using Java version 24.0.1.

 ### Running the Program
 A pre-built .jar file called `my-poker-solution.jar` has been included in this repository.